Resurgent Spieth 3rd-round leader at Colonial over Kokrak - WTMJ

 After hitting his final drive Saturday into the thick grass on an incline right of the No. 18 fairway, Spieth recovered with an approach to 8 feet before rolling in the birdie putt that gave him the solo lead again over playing partner Jason Kokrak in the final group at the the Charles Schwab Challenge.

-Local favorite Spieth had his second consecutive round of 4-under 66 to get to 15 under at Colonial, where he was the 2016 champion and has been a runner-up two times.
-He led by one stroke over Kokrak, who had matched him for the lead with four birdies in a six-hole stretch before his closing par in his round of 66.
+Spieth had his second consecutive round of 4-under 66 to get to 15 under at Colonial.
+That put up one stroke ahead of Kokrak, who had matched him for the lead with four birdies in a six-hole stretch before a closing par in his round of 66.

+“It’s never easy to win out here.
+It’s a Saturday,” Speith said.
+“It’s one of those where you would like to separate yourself and get a big lead, but then he’s going to go make those putts on the back nine, and he’s a player that plays with a lot of confidence.
+Colonial is a great setting for a good finish.”

 The resurgent Spieth has the 54-hole lead for a PGA Tour best-matching fourth time this season, all in a span of 11 tournaments.
 That stretch includes his win at the Valero Texas Open, the first time he had won since the 2017 British Open.